ehsanem/ehsanem/README.md

 👋 Hi, I’m Ehsan

 👀 I’m fullstack developer and product manager with a focus on the frontend.
-Usually, I work with local version controls and that's the reason why my activity log is look like this!
+Usually, I work with local version controls and that's the reason why my activity log has delay!

 📫 How to reach me is simply by Email